-The commitment of our outstanding leadership over the past century has guided the evolution of Baptist from a 150-bed hospital to the nation’s largest privately owned hospital and one of the largest, top-rated not-for-profit health care systems in the nation.
+The commitment of our outstanding leadership over the past century has guided the evolution of Baptist from a 150-bed hospital to the Mid-South's largest health care system and one of the top-rated not-for-profit health care systems in the nation.

 President and Chief Executive Officer

 In June 2014, Jason Little became only the fifth person since 1912 to serve as Baptist Memorial Health Care's president and CEO.
 Since joining Baptist in 2002, Little has held a number of leadership positions, including administrator and CEO of three Baptist Memorial hospitals, vice president and head of metro-Memphis operations and executive vice president and chief operating officer.